 No matter how hard you google or ask neighbors about baby’s symptoms, it is always best to get your pediatrician’s opinion whether it is through text or personal checkups by going to the clinic.
 I hope you find a pediatrician who can tend to you 24/7.

-Ours is Dr. Cricket Chen from St. Luke’s Hospital who answers our questions patiently even at three o’clock in the morning, and offers to go to our house when our circumstance do not allow us to go to her clinic.
-If you live around Metro Manila, I highly recommend her.
+Ours is Dr. Cricket Chen from St. Luke’s Hospital who answers our questions patiently even at three o’clock in the morning and offers to go to our house when our circumstance does not allow us to go to her clinic.
+She specializes in homeopathy and her medical prescriptions are natural.
+She resorts to chemical prescriptions only in certain cases.
+If you live in Metro Manila, I highly recommend her.

 2. Baby has fever?
 Keep calm and remember #1.

-Yes, it is frightening and worrying for moms when babies suddenly gets fever. ‘
+Yes, it is frightening and worrying for moms when babies suddenly get a fever. ‘

 But there are things you need to do during your child’s fever like: